Loupgar09/Loupgar09/README.md

 - 👋 Hi, I’m @Loupgar09
 - 👀 I’m interested in Video game
 - 🌱 I’m currently learning la vie
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Youtube
 - 📫 How to reach me ...

 <!---